-In 1925 at the tender age of fifteen Molly and her sisters and one older brother were thrown out on the streets with their deaf and dumb parents.
-Father, Anthony, had become ill and his shoe-making business had fallen on hard times and in one fell swoop they had lost everything.
+In 1925, at the tender age of fifteen, Molly and her sisters and one older brother were thrown out on the streets with their deaf and dumb parents.
+Father, Anthony, had become ill and his shoe-making business had fallen on hard times.
+In one fell swoop they had lost everything.

 But Molly was not someone to be easily beaten.

 She had already left school and was working in a local cake shop where she earned very little.
 She quickly realised she was going nowhere.
 It was down to her, as the oldest daughter, and Joe, the oldest son, to get their mum and dad out of the workhouse.

 It was down to her plucky ways that she landed a plum job as a lady’s maid in London after an hour answering an advertisement in The Times.
 She had no experience of this kind of work and was taking a huge leap of faith when she got a one-way ticket for a train out of Truro to London.
 Her sisters were not so lucky and were at the mercy of the nuns where they lived in harsh conditions until they were old enough to leave.
 Ten years later Molly had enjoyed her time in service and had a very good relationship with her employer who thought the world of her.
 She met Johnny Brooks having been taken in by his charm and smooth moves on the dance floor.
 He was quick to ask her to marry him and why wouldn’t she say yes but sadly he turned out to be a ‘wrong’en’ as folks would said and it was not a happy marriage.